Products & Solutions

 The simplicity of the resolver design makes it reliable in even extreme conditions, from cold and hot temperature ranges to radiation exposure, and even mechanical interference from vibration and shock.
 However, the forgiving nature of resolvers for both origin and application assembly comes at the expense of their ability to work in complex application designs because it cannot produce data with enough accuracy.
 Unlike absolute encoders, resolvers only output analog data, which can require specialized electronics to connect with.

 Incremental encoders provide excellent speed and distance feedback and, since there are few sensors involved, the systems are both simple and inexpensive.
-However, incremental encoders are susceptible to environmental factors like vibration (something that is mitigated as sensor technology improves), and they can lose resolution at high speeds due to output frequency limitations.
+However, incremental encoders are susceptible to environmental factors and they can lose resolution at high speeds due to output frequency limitations.
 They are also limited by only providing change information, so the encoder requires a reference device to calculate motion.

 The absolute rotary encoder itself understands the positioning information – it doesn’t need to rely on outside electronics to provide a baseline index for the encoder position.
 Absolute encoders enable applications which rely on non-linear positioning to work without additional external components.

 In real life, absolute encoders allow more precision work from applications: